 During the 2017 Election campaign Dominic Raab he was asked to state the UK’s national debt but was unable to do so live on TV.

 On 28th March 2017 Rabb said on BBC TV that; people who use foodbanks merely have “cash-flow problems.”

 Yes they do, the government cuts everything it can.
 The most vulnerable are begging on the street for food because of these “cash-flow problems.”

-Mr Rabb was named in a dossier containing allegations that 37 Conservative MPs had engaged in sexual harassment and/or inappropriate behaviour.
+Mr Raab was named in a dossier containing allegations that 37 Conservative MPs had engaged in sexual harassment and/or inappropriate behaviour.
 At the time he denied he has ever engaged in such a manner and that he was “seeking legal advice”.
 To date he has not contested these claims any further…

 In February 2018 he advertised for an unpaid intern, this was despite government policy stating that they are unfair and a way to avoid paying the minimum wage.
 He might as well have advertised for child labour.

-Not long after this, Rabb made a false claim that; “immigration had caused house prices to rise by 20% over the last 20 years.”
+Not long after this, Raab made a false claim that; “immigration had caused house prices to rise by 20% over the last 20 years.”
 When he was challenged on it, it was found he used an unproven model that was out of date and didn’t hold up.

 We now have a Brexit Secretary who doesn’t like human rights, workers rights, equality laws, unions, immigrants and well to be honest, anyone bar himself.

 What hope do we have of a deal with the EU, if our lead negotiator doesn’t care if we go full hard Brexit.
 It may even be his aim.

 The governments white paper, outlining the Chequers agreement which seems was not agreed, is released on Thursday.
 While I hold out hope that we get some sort of deal that will ensure that our human rights are protected.